fooltowise/NeroNotes/Nero's Notes/CSU Q&A October 2018.md

 **Response**

 Page 2 of [[CSU Q&A July 2018]] answers part of your question... at least from my perspective.
-If there's a more specific corporate culture-related query, don't hesitate to end it in to the Q&A website.
+If there's a more specific [[corporate culture]]-related query, don't hesitate to end it in to the Q&A website.

-I'm leery of corporate culture.
+I'm leery of [[corporate culture]].
 The popular business press has touted it as a tool to improve corporate performance for decades.
 I find it a fuzzy concept (values, beliefs, and ?) and a bit threatening.
-Actively promoting "correct corporate culture" has vague overtones of brainwashing and the cult-like expectation of acquiescence.
+Actively promoting "correct [[corporate culture]]" has vague overtones of brainwashing and the cult-like expectation of acquiescence.
 I won't accept a set of values and beliefs that are foisted upon me, and I would not expect others to accept them, either.

 I think we have lots of different sub-cultures and more than our share of heretics at CSI.
 Some of these sub-cultures will thrive, and some will fail.
 The cultures that are successful are likely to propagate their values and beliefs by example and by selection.
-With that sort of evolutionary process at play, my sense is that we don't need to be preaching corporate culture from head office.
+With that sort of evolutionary process at play, my sense is that we don't need to be preaching [[corporate culture]] from head office.

 Mark L.